nightshade427/mach_examples/README.md

     └── 404.mustache.html
 ```

-### Locality of Behavior (LoB)

-MACH emphasizes Locality of Behavior.
-It prefers templates, queries, errors, and pipelines to be defined as local as possible to where they are used.
-The global context is reserved for cross-cutting configurations that must be universally available.

-### Safe C

-You do not write async/await, spawn threads, or call malloc and free.
-The MACH runtime handles memory management, concurrency, and async logic for you.

 ### Config & Scopes

 Everything in MACH is declared in config structs.
 Definitions can be scoped to the application, module, resource, or specific URL level.